 Chocolate.
 That high quality cocoa powder and high end chocolate chips are totally worthy of these brookies.
 Use the good stuff here friends.

-TIPS FOR THE VERY BEST BROOKIES
+TIPS FOR THE BEST COOKIE BARS

 Brown that butter.
 At risk of sounding like a broken record, don’t skip this step.
 Brown butter is pretty much liquid gold.
 It gives the most delicious, slightly caramelized flavor that pairs perfectly with the bittersweet, fudgy brownies.
 If you are new to browning butter, follow this step by step guide for everything you need to know.